John M Davey JP

 Date of Appointment: 01/09/2018 until 31/08/2022

-I have lived in the Northwest the majority of my life, with a few years spent in South Staffordshire following my career at the time in the Leisure industry as a leisure centre manager.
+I have lived in the North West most of my life, with a few years spent in South Staffordshire following my career at the time in the Leisure industry as a leisure centre manager.
 My current employment is with a very large global telecommunications company where I am the Pricing Manager, responsible for all pricing tools and process systems that the business use; to go to market.

 I became involved in education at my child’s local school in 2004 when my Son first attended.
 As a working parent I wanted to understand more about the running of it and as a result I joined the PTFA.
 I became chairman and oversaw a successful and profitable way of supporting the school through arranging various events throughout the year.
-Within the year I became a Parent Governor and have supported the school for the last 11 years, even though my children have left I have been vice chair for the last 3 years with the role of a Co-Opted Governor.
-My role includes being the link governor for English, Health and Safety and Chair of the Pupil Disciplinary Committee.
+Within the year I became a Parent Governor and have supported the school for the last 15 years, even though my children have left I have been vice chair for the last 6 years with the role of a Co-Opted Governor.
+My role includes being the link governor for English, Health and Safety and Chair of the Finance and Pupil Disciplinary Committees.

 I became a Parent Governor of Haslingden High School in January 2012 and was made to feel welcome from day one.
 I have found that my previous school experience has been put to good use.
 I am Link Governor for the Expressive arts department and the School canteen to which I have an active role of giving support and a voice back to governors.